emilioMaddalena/causal-inference-studies/material/index.md

 # causal-inference-studies

 Explaining the main concepts around causal learning via bitesize theory and code!

+The notebooks can be found [on this page](notebooks) 💻, whereas the lessons are listed below 👇.

 **Introduction**